Skip to main content

 Contributors amgrissino

-During the failover, the most recent SnapMirror Snapshot copy is used.
-Or, you can select a specific Snapshot copy from a point-in-time Snapshot copy (per the retention policy of SnapMirror).
+During a failover, the most recent SnapMirror snapshot copy is used.
+Or, you can select a specific snapshot from a point-in-time snapshot (per the retention policy of SnapMirror).
 The point-in-time option can be helpful if you are facing a corruption event such as ransomware, where the most recent replicas are already compromised or encrypted.
 BlueXP disaster recovery shows all available points in time.

-This procedure breaks the replication relationship, places the vCenter source VMs offline, and enables read/write on the target site.
+This procedure breaks the replication relationship, places the vCenter source VMs offline, registers the volumes as datastores in the disaster recovery vCenter, restarts the protected VMs using the failover rules in the plan, and enables read/write on the target site.

 Test the failover process

-Before you start an actual failover, you should test the failover process.
+Before you start the failover, you can test the process.
+The test does not place the virtual machines offline.

 This process doesn’t consume additional physical capacity on on-premises ONTAP storage or FSx for NetApp ONTAP storage in AWS.
 The original source volume is not modified and replica jobs can continue even during disaster recovery.